-The objective of the project is to support the ongoing use of the heritage building through increased functional commercial floor space, and addition of rental units to the site.
-The project can be divided into three components between the adaptive reuse of the main house and construction of a new building to the east:
+The objective of the project is to support use of the heritage building through increased functional commercial floor space, and addition of rental units to the site.
+The project can be divided into three components between the adaptive reuse of the main house and construction of a new building to its east (Building B).